luainkernel/lunatik/doc/lib.md

 local session = lunatik.session()
 ```

-Now you can use the variable session to do all operations related to control API.
-These operations you be showed next.
+Now you can use the variable `session` to do all operations related to control API.
+These operations will be showed next.

 #### `session:new(name [, maxalloc])`